Introducing vtermux

 2026-03-08

 After fourteen years of disuse, I have decided to take the effort to dust off this old domain and blog and to try to breathe some new life into it.
 There have been many projects that I have wanted to talk about publicly, but haven’t had the spirit to fight against a languishing OctoPress installation.
-Thankfully, this current era of LLM-driven development has made it manageable to dissipate old technical debt and restore things to a proper functgioning order.
+Thankfully, this current era of LLM-driven development has made it manageable to dissipate old technical debt and restore things to a proper functioning order.

 Read more...